 PCV Valve: Motorcraft EV-147 - $10

-HARNESS / BELTS
+SAFETY HARNESS / BELTS

 The shocks are good for several season but they can wear out.
 They are a sealed item so need to be sent to an SCCA Enterprises approved rebuilder.
-Prices are based no the last time I had my Penskes rebuilt.
+Prices are based on the last time I had my Penskes rebuilt.

 Shock rebuild: Penske P/N 280396 - $650

-A gearbox rebuild will run ~$1500 and needs to be done by approved SCCA Enterprise vendor with seals.
+A gearbox rebuild will run ~$2500 and needs to be done by approved SCCA Enterprise vendor with seals.
 The gearboxes can last a long time on the Spec Racer Ford depending on how they are treated on the track, with the right gear oil and seasonal gear oil replacement.
 The new Gen3 is showing more wear and tear on the gearbox with people experiencing shorter life.
 Removal and replacement will cost more, if you have to ship the gearbox there will also be the extra cost of freight.

 FUEL CELL REPLACEMENT